-As of June 30, 2024, the Company had a working capital deficit of \$310,017 (September 30, 2023, \$138,530), an increase of \$171,487.
+As at December 31, 2024, the Company had a working capital deficit of \$342,354 (September 30, 2024, \$287,897), an increase of \$54,457.
 Changes to working capital in the current and comparative period are discussed below:

-• Operating expenditures for the nine month period ended June 30, 2024, resulted in a cash outflow of \$103,868 (nine months ended June 30, 2023, \$152,727) a decrease of \$48,859.
-Approximately \$67,188 of working capital available during nine months ended June 30, 2024 (2023- \$71,870) is attributable to Mr. Jutras agreeing to allow the Company to defer payment of his billings for administrative consulting fees dating back to April 2021.
+- Operating expenditures for the three months ended December 31, 2024, resulted in a cash outflow of \$39,850 (three months ended December 31, 2023, \$60,855) a decrease of \$21,005.
+Approximately \$22,300 of working capital available during the three months ended December 31, 2024 (2023 \$24,500) is attributable to Mr. Jutras agreeing to allow the Company to defer payment of his billings for administrative consulting fees dating back to April 2021.
 This arrangement will continue on a go-forward basis until sufficient financing has been received or material sales have been achieved.
-Overall, the results are consistent with austerity measures implemented during the nine months ended June 30, 2024 to preserve capital to fund the continued promotion and marketing of jade materials and bridge to a financing.

-- The Company spent \$4,279 on exploration and evaluation assets and received \$16,442 in incremental sales during the current nine months ended June 30, 2024, for a net receipt of \$12,163 compared to net expenditure of \$21,363 in the comparative year.
+Overall, the results are consistent with austerity measures implemented during fiscal 2024 and continuing into first quarter 2025 to preserve capital to fund the continued promotion and marketing of jade materials and bridge to a financing. - The Company spent \$1,050 on exploration and evaluation assets and received \$97 in incremental sales during the three months ended December 31, 2024, for a net expenditure of \$953 compared to net cash inflow of \$14,863 during three months ended December 31, 2023.
 Jade sales have been credited against mineral property expenditures as the Company has not reached the commercial production stage and these sales are considered incidental.
-Refer to Section 3) "Mineral properties" and Note 8 "Exploration and evaluation assets" to the Unaudited Condensed Interim Consolidated Financial Statements at June 30, 2024, which accompany this document, for more information. - The payment of lease liability relates to cash expenditures made during three and nine months ended June 30, 2024, for leased office space.
-At three and nine months ended June 30, 2023, the lease had only been in effect for one month and incurred one month of cash expenditure. - Subsequent to nine month period ended June 30, 2024, the Company closed the first tranche of a private placement financing for net proceeds of \$135,000.
-During the nine month period ended June 30, 2023, the Company closed a private placement financing for net proceeds of \$253,666.
-For more information see section 6) Financing below.
+Refer to Section 3) "Mineral properties" and Note 8 "Exploration and evaluation assets" to the Condensed Interim Consolidated Financial Statements at December 31, 2024, which accompany this document, for more information.

+• The payment of lease liability relates to cash expenditures made during the three months ended December 31, 2024, for leased office space consistent with prior period 2023

-The Company believes that it has sufficient working capital to finance general and administrative and other operating expenses for the next six month period.
-Operating expenses beyond January 2025, increases in expenditures over budget for the period ended January 2025, claim renewal fees for the US mineral properties estimated at \$33,320 due September 1, 2025, future exploration programs beyond August 2024 and new property acquisitions, will require additional financing, or possibly be positively influenced by material sales.
+The Company believes that it has sufficient working capital to finance general and administrative and other operating expenses for the next year subsequent to receipt of funds from the private placement that closed on February 4, 2025, and discussed above in the Highlights section.
+Operating expenses beyond January 2026, increases in expenditures over budget for the current year, claim renewal fees for the US mineral properties estimated at \$33,320 due September 1, 2026, future exploration programs and new property acquisitions, will require additional financing, or possibly be positively influenced by material sales.
 There can be no assurance that management will be successful in obtaining financing, or that significant material sales will occur during the period.
-Refer to Note 1 - "Nature and continuance of operations" to the Unaudited Condensed Interim Consolidated Financial Statements which accompany this document.
+Refer to Note 1 - "Nature and continuance of operations" to the Condensed Interim Consolidated Financial Statements which accompany this document.
 With limited capital resources the Company will continue to prioritize non-discretionary operating costs, will cut back discretionary operating costs, and will defer significant exploration programs until suitable financing can be procured.